ThanakornJP/TradeStudy/fx.rockzfx.md

 ### Theory and What to expect
 1. `market always trends!` so go with market flow
-2. tons of oppties every day
+2. there are tons of oppties every day
 3. we can take advantage of `trends structure` then we can achieve good RR
+4. it is possible to have good RR and risk management
+5. you'll be good to go if going with the `market flow`

+### Data breakdown
+1. data collection
+    1. observation
+    2. %win from no BE rule
+    3. %lose from winning position

+### Key elements
+1. market structure
+2. normal pattern
+3. extra pattern
+4. key level

+### Time & Pair
+1

 ---
 [Back to Agenda](#agenda)